 Timers and Sensors: Timers and sensors help conserve energy.
 Timers will turn the light off after a set amount of time.
 Sensors can be motion/occupancy activated and will turn the lights off after no motion has been detected.
 These are very useful in bathrooms, closets, storage rooms, spaces that people occupy for short periods of time.

-Light dimmers not only have an extraordinary effect on the ambiance of your room, but dimmers are an eco-friendly choice.
+Light modern-dimmers not only have an extraordinary effect on the ambiance of your room, but modern-dimmers are an eco-friendly choice.
 Dimming by 50% can save 34% electricity and bulbs last an average of 10 years.
-Even better, your dimmers will pay for themselves in 2 years.
+Even better, your modern-dimmers will pay for themselves in 2 years.